 My Grandma's Christmas Butter Cookies are a variation of a buttery spritz cookie.
 The dough is pressed with a cookie press into seasonal shapes.

 One of my favorite ways to connect with people is through talking about and sharing recipes.
 Everyone has a story about a favorite dish a loved one has made for them, or a recipe they make every single year at a certain time.
 Many of our family traditions and memories are built around these recipes.

 Gluten Free Recipes

 I have been eating gluten free due a food intolerance for the last 18 months.
-I try to provide a gluten free alternative in each of my recipes.
+I try to provide a gluten free alternative in each of my recipes (this Chocolate Layer Cake made with gluten free flour is AMAZING!).
 I have always approached being gluten free with an open mind.
 I am convinced that I can still enjoy the same foods I did before, it just may require an extra bit of creativity.